abetoluwani/abetoluwani/README.md

 ## Skills & Specialties

 - 🌐 Web Enthusiast: Expert in web application hacking, reconnaissance, scanning, and enumeration for a holistic understanding of target systems.
-- 💻 Server Wizard: Delving into the intricacies of server architectures, ensuring robust security measures for digital landscapes.
 - 🌐 Network Ninja: Testing networks and wireless systems for vulnerabilities, making the digital world a safer space.
 - 🚀 Scripting Sorcerer: Crafting special scripts to make computers perform tasks automatically.